IBM-Cloud/docs/services/ContinuousDelivery/cd_about.md

  * Improve quality through Insights.

-  Understand build status and code coverage through analytics.
-Use policy gates to automatically, intelligently maintain code quality.
+  Understand build status, security scan results, code coverage, and test coverage to evaluate whether to promote your app to the next environment.
+Use policy gates to automatically ensure quality before promotion.

  * Maximize uptime and user satisfaction.